Gabry993/pointing-user-interface-hri/README.md

 The color of this cursor is mapped to a specified colormap according to how close the pointing ray is to the strip.

 ### Simulation
-[Launch CoppeliaSim container](#starting-the-simulation).
+[Launch CoppeliaSim container](#starting-the-simulation) if it is not running already.
 The scene to open from the menu can be found at `/ros_ws/src/oneswarm-hri-scenes/tutorial_scenario_2.ttt` within the docker container.

 Then, launch the relevant docker compose:
 ```